mrl4n/WP_popup/README.md

 # WP_popup
-WP plugin for popup, to collect data for newsletter and mailing list fully customizable.
+WP plugin for popup, to collect data for newsletter, mailing list and much more, fully customizable.

 * Email opt-in popups
 * Content upgrade popups